Dart120/Dart120/README.md

   > ![Gifdemo2](https://github.com/Dart120/alpha_sync_gui/blob/main/images/example.png?raw=true)
   >
-  > Reverse engineered the protocol that Sonys imaging edge mobile application uses to connect phones and their line of sony alpha mirrorless cameras by packet sniffing.
+  > Reverse-engineered the protocol that Sonys imaging edge mobile application uses to connect phones and their line of Sony alpha mirrorless cameras by packet sniffing.
 Used this knowledge to develop an application to wirelessly transfer images from my camera to my laptop.
-To my knowledge sony hasn't made an application that does this for Apple chip Macbooks and I needed my holiday photos off my camera.
+To my knowledge, Sony hasn't made an application that does this for Apple chip Macbooks and I needed my holiday photos off my camera.

 * GameBoy Emulator - [GameBoyEmu](https://github.com/Dart120/GameBoyEmu/tree/CPU_t_cycle_accurate): [C++, SDL2]